ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 Unless humanity creates as more as twice of green-field projects during next time period, than previously ever created.
 We have more systems that can fall into legacy category, than new systems.

 Depending of how definition of legacy framed, it may range from ubiqitous to just common.
 And this increases likelyhood of you working on a legacy project, rather than a greenfield one.

+[//]: # (This is about legacy that still must evolve to fulfill the need.
+So it only works for products, not projects?)

 ## Attractive parts